 A Special Message from Lee Euler, Editor

-Could your blood sugar
+Could your blood sugar use some quick help?

 Mitchell L Gaynor, M.D., recently deceased, was a board certified medical oncologist and pioneer in integrative oncology.
 He used the magnolia extract for years to treat cancer and to prevent cancer from becoming active.